The new Lifetime ISA

-This means someone paying in the maximum premium of £4,000 per year could make up to a total of £32,000 in bonuses alone before any interest (for a cash element) or returns (for an investment element) are realised if they receive the full amount of government bonuses.
+If you are paying in the maximum of £4,000 each year could make up to a total of £32,000 in bonuses alone before any interest (for a cash element) or returns (for an investment element) are realised if you receive the full amount of government bonuses.
 In effect, this is an ISA account with a starting 25% interest/returns rate.

 You are only allowed to withdraw your money before the age of 60 to buy your first home (up to the value of £450,000).In order to use the money for a house purchase your Lifetime ISA is required to be open for a full year.
 Any withdrawals by those under 60 not for a first time home will lose the government bonuses plus interest or growth (from the bonus money) - and a 5% penalty will also be imposed.

 As with regular Cash, Investment and Innovative Finance ISAs, you are only entitled to save or invest in one Lifetime ISA per year, however, you can hold accounts with different ISA providers in other years.

 The Help to Buy ISA will end in November 2019 after this date it won't be available to new savers anymore, but if you opened your account before 30 November 2019 you can keep saving into it until 30 November 2029 when accounts will close to additional contributions.
 Holders of these accounts will be able to transfer their money out to a Lifetime ISA from 2017.

 All of your money can be withdrawn tax-free after you turn 60, in contrast to a pension which only allows you to withdraw 25% of your pot tax-free.

 Tax-free means the fund your plan invests in grows free of income and capital gains tax (other than tax on dividends from UK shares), or any interest earned on savings is free from tax.
 Tax treatment depends on your individual circumstances and tax law may change in the future.

-Also unlike a pension, there are no employer contributions.
+Also unlike a pension, there are not the option of employer contributions.